fgamgee/Jitsi-Meet-Secure-Server/Standalone_Instructions.md

 ```
 Password:
 ```
-Type in a password for the host to use when starting meetings and press ENTER.  *Note, the password will *NOT* appear on the screen as you type.*
+Type in a password for the host to use when starting meetings and press **Enter**.  *Note, the password will *NOT* appear on the screen as you type.*

 Installation is complete!